Moffefe/MycoBox/docs/zigbee.md

 Battery-powered Zigbee sensors and other device types are not currently supported by the MycoBox binding system.

-The environmental sensors used for climate control are connected directly to the Main Controller.
+Environmental sensors used by MycoBox are connected directly to the Main Controller rather than through Zigbee.

 ---